hyosung11/Launch-School/Courses/journal.md

    * [x] 7.
 JS120 > Lesson 3: Object Creation Patterns: Assignment 5.
 Constructors started

 2. What will you do today?
-   * [ ] 1.
+   * [x] 1.
 JS120 > Lesson 3: Object Creation Patterns: Assignment 5.
 Constructors
+   * [x] 2.
+JS120 > Lesson 3: Object Creation Patterns: Assignment 6.
+Constructors with Prototypes
    * [ ] 2.
 Read *The Coding Career Handbook*, Chapters 4: Junior Developer

 3. Are there any blockers or impediments preventing you from doing your work?